thunderbird2009/software_designs/bookstore_design/bookstore_highlevel.md

 ---

-Of course.
 Here is the complete high-level architecture design for the "Bibliotheca" bookstore, updated to reflect a modern, microservices-based, and event-driven approach with a client-side rendered frontend.

 -----